pranay-chakraborty/climate_diagnostics/docs/source/installation.rst

 - Python 3.11 or later
 - NumPy, SciPy, pandas, xarray
 - Matplotlib and Cartopy for plotting
-- Optional: Dask for parallel processing
+- Dask for parallel processing and chunking
+- netCDF4 and bottleneck for data handling
+- statsmodels for statistical analysis

 Environment Setup
 =================